Menu

 Effects on Fertility When You Are Overweight

 Being overweight means having a BMI over 25.
-The fat deposits in the body increase the estrogen levels which can alter the ovulation cycles in women.
+The fat deposits in the body increase the oestrogen levels which can alter the ovulation cycles in women.
 This is not the end of it.
 Women who are obese face a lot of difficulty in conceiving and even having a healthy pregnancy.
 The chances of pre-eclampsia in overweight women are very high which put a great risk to the health of the mother and baby.
-Apart from this, a lot of fertility related problems are associated with being overweight, PCOs and endocrine disorder being the most common of all.
+Apart from this, a lot of fertility related problems are associated with being overweight, PCOS and endocrine disorder being the most common of all.
 Obesity and overweight make it overly difficult to conceive and can affect the fertility to a large extent.

 Effects on Fertility When You Are Underweight